BLCM/bl3mods/Apocalyptech/README.md

   an official GBX hotfix deployed on Oct 31, 2019 and then extented a bit.
   Requires that the Bloody Harvest event be active, presumably.

+## Broken Hearts Mods

+- `broken_hearts_enable.txt` - This can theoretically be used to enable the Broken Hearts event after it's officially closed down.
+Untested, given that the event is still ongoing as of writing.
+Will almost certainly interfere with future events, if you happen to run 'em while they're active.

 ## Mod-Testing Mods

 A collection of mods which I use primarily just when testing out other